Dazurashi/hundred-days-of-code/README.md

 ## Day 27
 ### Miles to kilometers converter
-GUI in tkniter to do what title says
+GUI in tkinter to do what title says

 ## Day 28
 ### Pomodoro Timer